Before the jump

 Later in the week, he’ll work on composing projects, including a score for a South African director’s documentary on the refugee crisis.

 Christian’s studio setup is critical to his process in more ways than you’d expect.
 “For me, ambiance and atmosphere play a huge role in music.
 Inspiration is not something that occurs on its own.
 Sounds, smells, and sight all play a huge role,” he says.
 “For example, my Hugo Boss fragrance gets the wheels turning,” he says.
-He continues, imagining The Scent as a concerto:
+He continues, describing a composition inspired by The Scent:

-“The top notes of ginger evoke a higher range.
-I immediately thought of woodwinds — flutes and piccolos — with some added percussion: cymbals and triangles.
-Then, you're hit with an infusion of Maninka fruit.
-Musically, I interpret that as a warmer tone, so the key signature has changed to major and the tempo slowly builds.
-Finally, the base notes of leather are our strings.
-The bass and the cello enter as violin and viola take over the woodwinds’ previous melody, and the key changes back to minor.
-It's an overall romantic mood, set similar to the style of the late 19th century.
-The contrasting notes of the fragrance relate quite well to each part of an orchestra.”
+"The top notes of ginger evoke a higher range, and I immediately thought of sustained strings in open fourths.
+You're then hit with an infusion of Maninka fruit.
+Musically, I interpret that as a warmer tone.
+Piano comes in, and the strings change to a lower register.
+It's a medium tempo — a comfortable pace.
+Finally, the base notes of leather are our brass section and low strings: The French horns and the cellos now take the melody, and the key is E minor.
+It's a romantic yet ominous mood, with a sense of mystery and suspense.
+The contrasting notes of the fragrance relate quite well to each part of an orchestra."